 - Tell us how you currently track your finances/physical fitness/nutrition?

-- What main difficulties arise in this process?
+- What are the main difficulties that arise in this process?

 - What motivates you to continue or, conversely, what would prevent you from using the app?

 And now for the most interesting part!
-You find a few people who might be potential users of your app and conduct interviews with them.
-These could be your relatives, friends, acquaintances, or even unfamiliar volunteers that can be found in the chat.
+You find a few people who can be potential users of your app and conduct interviews with them.
+These can be your relatives, friends, acquaintances, and even unfamiliar volunteers that can be found in the chat.

-After the interview, you need to write down the insights, that is, the facts and non-obvious things that allow for a deeper understanding of user needs, things that were not noticeable on the surface.
-Insights allow for a new perspective on people's experiences and uncover significant "pain points" or hidden opportunities for product improvement.
+After the interview, you need to write down insights, meaning facts and non-obvious things that allow for a deeper understanding of user needs, things that were not noticeable on the surface.
+Insights allow you to look at people's experiences in a new way and identify significant "pain points" or hidden opportunities for improving the product.

 Next, you go to the chat, find the appropriate lesson, and publish: the product topic, a list of questions, and a list of insights.
-At first, I will check the homework myself, but later I hope for experienced students.
-Also, feel free to ask questions and share experiences there.
+At first, I will check homework assignments on my own, but later I hope for experienced students.
+Also, ask questions there and share experiences.
 Good luck!

 Conclusions